-Concomitant drugs that suppress cardiac contractility or cardiotoxic drugs (eg, trastuzumab, cyclophosphamide, paclitaxel): not recommended; avoid use for 5 half-lives after discontinuing cardiotoxic drug (up to 7mos for trastuzumab).
+Concomitant drugs that suppress cardiac contractility or cardiotoxic drugs (eg, trastuzumab, cyclophosphamide, paclitaxel): not recommended; avoid use for at least 5 half-lives after discontinuing cardiotoxic drug (up to 7mos for trastuzumab).

-Myelosuppression, GI upset, mucositis, abdominal pain, alopecia, rash, inj site reactions, hepatotoxicity, renal toxicity, cardiotoxicity (eg, CHF, arrhythmias, chest pain, MI, asymptomatic declines in LVEF), hyperuricemia.
+Myelosuppression (may be severe), GI upset, mucositis, abdominal pain, alopecia, rash, inj site reactions, cardiotoxicity (eg, CHF, arrhythmias, chest pain, MI, asymptomatic declines in LVEF).

 Single-dose vials—contact supplier; PFS: Single-dose vials (5mL, 10mL, 20mL)—1